Tomev/qcflow/docs/source/llms/sentence-transformers/index.rst

 `Detailed Documentation <guide/index.html>`_
 --------------------------------------------

-To learn more about the details of the MLflow flavor for sentence transformers, delve into the comprehensive guide below.
+To learn more about the details of the QCFlow flavor for sentence transformers, delve into the comprehensive guide below.

 .. raw:: html